jellyfin-archive/jellyfin-docs/general/networking/index.md

 When following this guide, be sure to replace the following variables with your information:

-* `DOMAIN_NAME` - Your public domain name to access Jellyfin on (e.g. jellyfin.example.com)
+* `DOMAIN_NAME`: Your public domain name to access Jellyfin on (e.g. jellyfin.example.com)
-* `example.com` - The domain name Jellyfin services will run under (e.g. example.com)
+* `example.com`: The domain name Jellyfin services will run under (e.g. example.com)
-* `SERVER_IP_ADDRESS` - The IP address of your Jellyfin server (if the reverse proxy is on the same server use 127.0.0.1)
+* `SERVER_IP_ADDRESS`: The IP address of your Jellyfin server (if the reverse proxy is on the same server use 127.0.0.1)

 In addition, the examples are configured for use with LetsEncrypt certificates.
-If you have a certificate from another source, change the ssl configuration from `/etc/letsencrypt/DOMAIN_NAME/` to the location of your certificate and key.
+If you have a certificate from another source, change the SSL configuration from `/etc/letsencrypt/DOMAIN_NAME/` to the location of your certificate and key.

 Ports 80 and 443 (pointing to the proxy server) need to be opened on your router and firewall.